bojtalepenye/OCTA/README.md

 > It's important to note that if a hash mismatch occurs but the email address remains the same, it is more likely that the password will still match.
 > This is because users that use email addressess as usernames use that email specifically, and chances are if that same email is used on a different platform/service/server the password is the same.

-### How are mismatch files created
-The two files, `hash_mismatch.txt` and `email_hash_mismatch.txt`, will be created under the following conditions:
-- hash_mismatch.txt:
+### Mismatches and comments
+There will be times when the script will find mismatches.
+In that case, under the `folder/warnings` a `base_vs_list_warnings.txt` will be created.
-  - This file will be created when:
+This file will be created when:
-    - A username from the `hashes` matches a username from the `known` file, but the hash associated with that username differs from what is found in `known`.
-The script identifies at least one such mismatch and adds the entry in the format `username:hash:password` to the list mismatch_entries.
-At the end of processing, if mismatch_entries is not empty, the script writes its contents to `hash_mismatch.txt`.
+    - A username from the basefile matches a username from a matchfile, but the hash associated with that username differs from what is found in the basefile.
+The script identifies at least one such mismatch and adds the entry in the format `username:hash:password` to the respective warnings list.
-- email_hash_mismatch.txt:
-  - This file will be created when:
-    - A username from the `hashes` file matches a username from the `known` file, but the hash differs, and the username contains an "@" character (indicating that it is likely an email address).
-The script adds the entry to the email_mismatch_entries list.
-At the end of processing, if email_mismatch_entries is not empty, the script writes its contents to `email_hash_mismatch.txt`.
+- A username from the basefile matches a username from a matchfile, but the hash differs, and the username contains an "@" character (indicating that it is likely an email address).
+The script adds the entry to the warnings file and appends the comment: `Email found as username.
+Password may match.`